BalticKangaroo/SenseFuzz/README.md

 # ROS2 Fuzzing Broker

 This README should briefly explain how to start the current implementation.
-It does not explain further details of the architecture and the deployment of required components like the simulator and ADS.
-Furthermore, it does not explain anything regrading ros.
-Knowledge is very likely to be required.

 The carla-ros-bridge is not part of the Fuzzing Broker.
 It contains modifications for a better usage.
 It was depreciated earlier in the developement process and only has limited comments.
 It can be found in the *carla-ros-bridge* branch.

-The Notes directory is a selection of the notes created during the developement and creation of the thesis and code.
-It can be found in the *Notes* branch.

 The branch *AWSIM_fuzzing-broker* has the status of the code when the thesis was handed in.